 LIFX offers more standard light bulbs in different sizes.
 It seems like the LIFX business model is to sell less products that are very high quality.
 LIFX’s counter argument to the different lighting options offered by Hue is that you can just put a LIFX bulb into a cool lamp to make it smart.
 Of course, that adds to your cost, and you have to make sure the bulbs fit (especially since LIFX is a little wider than generic bulbs).
-At the end of the day, it still has less options than Hue.
+At the end of the day, it still has less options than Hue, but that is changing.

 There’s no denying that Philips Hue gives you more lighting options.
 Their smart light strip is incredibly versatile; cut it to the length you need and install it in hard-to-light places, like above your kitchen cabinets.
 (Compare LIFX vs Hue light strips here.)